- Android (7)

 After making this change, you'll be prompted to restart your computer, which you'll need to do before the change becomes active.

 When you restart, you'll be able to run programs and install new programs without getting the annoying confirmation prompts.
-It's amazing how this one little setting can greatly improve your Windows Vista experience!
+It's amazing how this one little setting can greatly improve your Windows experience!